casper-ecosystem/casper-binary-port-client/README.md

 ## Client library

-The `binary_port_access` directory contains source for the client library, which may be called directly rather than through the CLI binary.
+The `binary-port-access` directory contains source for the client library, which may be called directly rather than through the CLI binary.
 The CLI app `casper-binary-port-client` makes use of this library to implement its functionality.

 ## License